 What is uterine cancer?

-Uterine cancer is a general term that describes cancers of the uterus, or womb:
+Uterine cancer is a general term that describes cancers of your uterus, or womb:

-- Endometrial cancer develops in the endometrium, the inner lining of the uterus.
-It’s one of the most common gynecologic cancers — cancers affecting a woman’s reproductive system.
+- Endometrial cancer develops in the endometrium, the inner lining of your uterus.
+It’s one of the most common gynecologic cancers — cancers affecting your reproductive system.

-- Uterine sarcoma develops in the myometrium, the muscle wall of the uterus.
+- Uterine sarcoma develops in the myometrium, the muscle wall of your uterus.
 Uterine sarcomas are very rare.

 Are endometrial cancer and uterine cancer the same?

-Uterine cancer can refer to either endometrial cancer, uterine sarcoma or other rare forms of cancer that arises in the uterus.
+Uterine cancer can refer to either endometrial cancer, uterine sarcoma or other rare forms of cancer that can arise in your uterus.
 But people often treat the terms “endometrial cancer” and “uterine cancer” the same.
-That’s because endometrial cancers are much more common than other cancers that arise in the uterus.
+That’s because endometrial cancers are much more common than other cancers that can form in your uterus.

 What does the uterus do?

-The uterus is part of the female reproductive system.
+The uterus is part of the reproductive system of people who are designated female at birth (DFAB), including cisgender women and nonbinary people with vaginas.
 It’s where a baby grows and develops during pregnancy.

-The top part of the uterus is called the body or corpus.
-At the end of the uterus is the cervix, which connects the uterus to the vagina.
-Uterine cancer refers to cancer in the body of the uterus.
-Cancer in the cervix — cervical cancer — is a separate type of cancer.
+The top part of your uterus is called the body or corpus.
+At the end of your uterus is your cervix, which connects your uterus to your vagina.
+Uterine cancer refers to cancer in the body of your uterus.
+Cancer in your cervix — cervical cancer — is a different type of cancer.

 What does the endometrium do?

-The endometrium is the inner layer of the uterus.
-It changes during the menstrual cycle.
+The endometrium is the inner layer of your uterus.
+It changes during your menstrual cycle.

 Who’s at risk for uterine cancer?

 There are several risk factors for endometrial cancer.
 Many of them relate to the balance between estrogen and progesterone.
-These include morbid obesity, a condition called polycystic ovarian syndrome or taking unopposed estrogen.
+These risk factors include having obesity, a condition called polycystic ovarian syndrome (PCOS) or taking unopposed estrogen (taking estrogen without taking progesterone, too).
 A genetic disorder known as Lynch syndrome is another risk factor unrelated to hormones.

 Risk factors include: